iris-hep/integration-challenge/cms/README.md

 Currently, the code writes out skimmed files as intermediate outputs.
 The plan is to integrate the workflow so that all steps, including skimming, are performed on-the-fly without writing intermediate files, streamlining the analysis process.

 If you need pre-skimmed data, it is available on CERNBox upon request.
 Please contact Mohamed Aly (mohamed.aly@cern.ch) for access.
 If you want to reproduce the skimmed files yourself, set the option `general.run_skimming=True` in the configuration file `cms/user/configuration.py`.
+This takes roughly 1-1.5 hours for the whole set of data.
+If you want only a subset, you can specify the maximum number of files to process per dataset using the `datasets.max_files` option in the same configuration file under the dataset configuration section.

 ## Running code
 To run the main analysis chain, execute the relevant Python scripts or notebooks.
 Outputs such as histograms and fit results will be saved in the `outputs/` directory.
 For example: